The Design Archetype

 Blog Methodology:

-The images are rendered in my personal style, using points, lines, shapes, and patterns, all carefully combined to convey and highlight my own impressions surrounding every story.
+The images are rendered in my own personal style of using points, lines, shapes, and patterns all carefully combined to convey and highlight my own feelings that surround every story.

 * The author generated this text in part with GPT-3, OpenAI’s large-scale language-generation model.
 Upon generating draft language, the author reviewed, edited, and revised the language to their own liking and takes ultimate responsibility for the content of this publication.